View all Articles

 Resource: Articles

-Ovation helps preserve heritage of Gibson House
+Ovation Helps Preserve the Heritage of Gibson House

-26th Annual Benefit in Boston’s Back Bay.
+26th Annual Benefit in Boston’s Back Bay

-They enjoyed discussing ways in which their expertise — Jackson’s as an historian of art and architecture, and Bashforth’s as a data specialist — could and should intersect.
+When Carter Jackson contacted Ovation’s Mark Bashforth, he was reaching out in his capacity as a member of the Board of Directors at Boston’s Gibson House Museum — a nonprofit museum (built in 1859), containing four floors of rooms and historical artefacts, that interprets the Boston’s class and culture through guided tours.
+They enjoyed discussing ways in which their expertise — Jackson’s as a historian of art and architecture, and Bashforth’s as a data specialist — could and should intersect.
 Jackson discussed the museum and how its mission has recently been reconceptualized to more directly relate the stories of the Gibson family, who owned the house from 1859-1954, in ways that resonate not only with the city’s elite, as is the case with many house museums, but with other overlooked demographics to include more diverse groups of Boston residents.

 Jackson pointed out that the types of data management solutions provided by Ovation were of great interest to a museum like Gibson House, and asked if Ovation would consider sponsoring the museum’s upcoming 26th Annual Benefit in Boston’s Back Bay to help support its mission.